 Funded by The Onassis Cultural Center 2014.

 As the cradle of the World Wide Web, CERN is an eminent center of the digital cultures.
 As such, it is a highly inspirational place for artists and designers.
-The OCC and CERN have collaborated on the organization of a one month award dedicated research visit at CERN.
-The OCC intends to support Greek artists and designers who produce innovative art works.
+The Onassis Cultural Centre and CERN have collaborated on the organization of a one month award dedicated research visit at CERN.
+Onassis Cultural Centre intends to support Greek artists and designers who produce innovative art works.

-The Jury for Accelerate@CERN (link sends e-mail) Greece was Christos Carras, Executive Director of Onassis Cultural Centre; Marilena Karra Artistic Director of Visual Arts, Onassis Cultural Centre; Dr Bilge Dermikoz, Member of the CERN Cultural Board; Ariane Koek, CERN Founder of Arts@CERN and former Head of the programme.
+The jury for Accelerate Greece was Christos Carras, Executive Director of Onassis Cultural Centre; Marilena Karra Artistic Director of Visual Arts, Onassis Cultural Centre; Dr Bilge Dermikoz, Member of the CERN Cultural Board; Ariane Koek, cultural specialist and former Head of Arts at CERN (2011-2015).

 Nikos papadopoulos at CERN MediaLab, working on a piece.